maansaake/arbiter/README.md

 ## Reporting

-Assure has a reporting option which generates a YAML report on completion.
+arbiter has a reporting option which generates a YAML report on completion.
 The YAML file summarizes the test result by stating:

  - (Optional) Test name
  - (Optional) SUT version